lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Removes the participant from active and submission sets for each round and recalculates `expectedParticipantsByRound` using `max(active, submissions, lobbySize)`.
   - Broadcasts updated `results-ready` counts so clients stop waiting on disconnected players.
   - Emits `round-complete` if, after recalculation, submitted ≥ expected for any round.
 This ensures remaining players advance to Round Results together when someone drops mid-round.

+#### Update (2025-10-25): Compete submission wait state regression fix

+- **Component**: `src/pages/GameRoundPage.tsx`
+  - The in-round HUD now derives its expected participant count from the maximum of PartyKit submission broadcasts, the live peer roster, and locally observed submissions before deciding everyone is done.
+This prevents the submitting player from jumping to Round Results when other participants are still guessing.
+  - Submission notices reuse the same expected total so the `(submitted/total)` label matches the server’s authoritative counts.

 ### Hint Modal — Persisted Purchases & ID Normalization (2025-10-23)